Skip to main content

 • atmosphere

-The atmosphere in "Doom Eternal" has received mixed reviews, with many players noting a significant departure from the darker, more immersive tone of its predecessor, "Doom 2016."
-While some appreciate the vibrant, arcade-like aesthetic and the impressive level design, others feel that the game lacks the gritty, atmospheric depth that made the earlier title compelling.
-Overall, the shift towards a more colorful and less serious atmosphere has left some fans longing for the intense, horror-infused experience of the previous installment.
+The atmosphere in "Doom Eternal" has received mixed reviews, with many players noting a significant departure from the darker, more immersive tone of its predecessor, "Doom (2016)."
+While some appreciate the vibrant, arcade-like aesthetic and the detailed environments, others feel that the game lacks the intense, gritty atmosphere that characterized the earlier title, opting instead for a more cartoonish and less serious vibe.
+Overall, the game's atmosphere is described as energetic and visually impressive, but it may not resonate with fans who preferred the atmospheric depth and horror elements of "Doom (2016)."

 • “The atmosphere is amazing, too, with epic visuals and a soundtrack that really gets you pumped.”